jafin01/Jafin_Jahfar/README.md

 # 💫 About Me:
 I possess proficiency in multiple technology stacks utilized in full stack web development.
 Being self-taught, I have cultivated a versatile skill set that enables me to create robust and efficient web applications.
 I remain dedicated to continual learning and professional growth, ensuring that I am always up-to-date with the latest tools and techniques to deliver cutting-edge solutions.
-My passion for coding and problem-solving drives me to approach each project with creativity, efficiency, and meticulous attention to detail.<br>
+My passion for coding and problem-solving drives me to approach each project with creativity, efficiency, and meticulous attention to detail<br>

 ## 🌐 Socials: